 Connected Car (Interconnected Self-Driving Vehicle)

 Equipped with wireless internet access, a connected car shares data to provide additional benefits, such as advanced self-driving, optimized driving, and condition monitoring.
-Data on driving behavior and car condition allow insurance companies to better understand their clients’ driving style, more effectively assess traffic risks, and even provide a real-time warning in high-risk regions.
+Data on driving behavior and car conditions allow insurance companies to better understand their clients’ driving style, more effectively assess traffic risks, and even provide a real-time warning in high-risk regions.
 In the case of insurance claims, this data reduces verification costs and effectively prevents fraudulent claims.

 Connected Me (mHealth)

-Through wearable smart devices and other health monitoring methods, mHealth provides real-time tracking of a wide range of bodily functions, that shifts the focus of medicine from treatment to adjustment and prevention.
+Through wearable smart devices and other health monitoring methods, mHealth provides real-time tracking of a wide range of bodily functions, that shift the focus of medicine from treatment to adjustment and prevention.
 Based on real-time monitoring and historical data, mHealth can suggest comprehensive health plans for users, including nutrition, physical activity, and emotional support.
 In doing this, it encourages users to adopt a healthier lifestyle in the long run, reminds users to undergo regular health check-ups, and ultimately reduces occurrences of severe health issues thus lowering the amount of health insurance claims.

 Big Data